alexnoise79/ng-tailwind/docs/theme-customization.md

 # Theme Customization Guide

-The ng-tailwind UI library uses **Tailwind CSS 4.1.17** with the `@theme` directive for theme configuration.
+The ngtailwind UI library uses **Tailwind CSS 4.1.17** with the `@theme` directive for theme configuration.
 This modern approach allows you to define all design tokens directly in CSS, making customization straightforward and powerful.

 ## Understanding Tailwind CSS v4 Theming